boulaziz/Analysis-of-the-Iris-Data-Set/README.md

 # Analysis-of-the-Iris-Data-Set
-Build a Machine Learning using Python  a typical test case for many statistical classification techniques in machine learning such as support vector machines.
+Build a Machine Learning using Python as  a typical test case for many statistical classification techniques in data science such as support vector machines.